Oku-Code/void-linux-guide/void-setup-guide.md

 - Bootstraping the base-system: Now you need to install the system and the packages, here you specify what you want, this is an exmaple:

-    - `XBPS_ARCH=$ARCH xbps-install -S -r /mnt -R "$REPO" base-system vim git btrfs-progs networkmanager efibootmgr ntfs-3g mtools dosfstools grub-btrfs grub-x86_64-efi elogind polkit dbus` => pick your poison.
+    - `XBPS_ARCH=$ARCH xbps-install -S -r /mnt -R "$REPO" base-system vim git btrfs-progs networkmanager base-devel efibootmgr ntfs-3g mtools dosfstools grub-btrfs-runit grub-x86_64-efi elogind polkit dbus` => pick your poison.

 - Entering chroot mode, you need mount the following files on to your system:
     - `mount --rbind /sys /mnt/sys && mount --make-rslave /mnt/sys`